Beatitudes

 3.5 - 4.20.2025

 What is the essence of true faith?
 Some might say that it is a solid, firm belief in the triune God of the Hebrew Bible and the New Testament.
 It is reliance upon the One that is proclaimed in the Apostolic Creed and remembered through the liturgy for the sacrament of Holy Communion.
 But actually, we are told that a true faith is one of action.
 We are not called simply to believe in a set of principles or values.
 Rather, we are to adhere to commandments that prompt us to go and do.
 Think of the Jesus’ last meal with his disciples.
 The gospels tells to receive and in so doing remember him.
 I think Jesus was tell his friends then and now to remember what he did and to carry on his work.
 As we enter the season of Lent, we will take time to reflect on what Jesus did and what Jesus calls us to do.
-I invite you to join us for our Lent and Easter worship series, “Do This.”
+I invite you to join us for our Lent and Easter worship series, “Do This.”. - Rev. Dr. Jim Hoffman

 Did You Miss This Message?
 Live Worship Replay circlerightarrow